 - Good footwear, like sturdy boots.
 This is especially important in the colder months, or if you want to do some serious walking around in the outdoors.
 Plus, you’ll look very Maine-stylish with the right footwear.
 PS: Don’t forget the right socks.

-- A windbreaker or waterproof jacket.
+- Maine is all about LAYERS.
+A windbreaker or waterproof jacket will do just fine.
 Whether you’ll be boating or camping, the temperatures can drop quickly in Maine, even in the summertime.
 Be prepared with the right garments, and you’ll feel great in any weather!
+REI has some ideal sweatshirt options that are also pretty cute!

 - Going camping?
 Grab a tent and sleeping bags, plus other essential camping gear.